 Best for Cooler Sleep - Cool Bliss by Plushbeds

-Here comes another memory foam option in my review of the best Queen-sized mattresses.
-The Cool Bliss literally stands for its name and is designed to offer you a sweat-free sleeping experience without sacrificing your comfort or spinal support in any sleeping position.
+Here comes another memory foam option in my review of the best queen-sized mattresses.
+The Cool Bliss literally stands up to its name.
+It’s specifically designed to offer you a sweat-free sleeping experience, without sacrificing your comfort or spinal support, in any sleeping position.

-The great cooling effect is definitely the most prominent feature of the Cool Bliss, but it’s not the only one good thing about it.
-The combination of the materials used for making this mattress also results in good cradling properties and pressure relief.
+The great cooling effect is definitely the most prominent feature of the Cool Bliss, but it’s not the only good thing about it.
+The combination of the materials used in this mattress results in soothing cradling properties and pressure relief.
 The gel memory foam precisely adjusts to your body shape and relieves pressure points, while the latex layer below it evenly distributes your body weight and promotes natural spine alignment.

-Also, the mattress has a dense polyfoam base that contributes to good motion absorption, so if you have a restless sleeper by your side, this might be an advantage.
+What’s more, the mattress has a dense polyfoam base that contributes to good motion absorption.
+So if you have a restless sleeper by your side, this can be a real advantage.
 Plus, polyfoam has an open-cell structure and enhances the overall breathability of the mattress.

-All things considered, the Cool Bliss easily breaks the stereotype of the “memory foam bed that sleeps hot”.
-It delivers a breeze-like sleep without sacrificing comfort and pressure relief.
+All things considered, the Cool Bliss easily breaks the stereotype of “all memory foam beds sleep hot”.
+It delivers a breeze-like sleep without sacrificing comfort or pressure relief.

 - Those who sleep hot on a memory foam mattress.
-The Cool Bliss can eliminate any chances of overheating even if you live in a hot climate.
+The Cool Bliss can eliminate any chance of overheating, even if you live in an extremely hot climate.

 - Couples with different firmness preferences.
-The split option of the mattress allows you and your partner to choose different firmness levels for each of you and get a customized sleep experience.
+The split option of the mattress allows you and your partner to choose different firmness levels resulting in a premium customized sleep experience.

 - Fans of a traditional memory foam feel.
 The comfort layer of the Cool Bliss is made of viscous memory foam and can offer you sufficient cradling and pressure relief typical of this material.